Universal Studios Hollywood

 In spite of the high temps, we had a great time.
 Universal created an environment in which high temps will not be a hindrance to having fun.
 There is a lot of shade everywhere and a lot of fans blowing cool and wet air (mist).
 It feels like they created their own weather.

-What made our experience even more memorable is the “Front of the line pass”.
-Every ride and show has a special line for pass holders where there is no waiting.
-Just look for Gate-A signs everywhere.
-Also most shows have special reserved seating for “Front of the line” pass holders.
+What made our experience even more memorable is the “Express Pass”.
+Every ride and show has a special line for pass holders where there is little orno waiting.
+Just look for Express Gate signs everywhere.
+Also most shows have special reserved seating for “Express” pass holders.

 Universal Studios Hollywood is actually the longest running still active movie studios in the world.
 If you are lucky on your visiting day you will see crews filming some of the new movies or your favorite TV shows.
 While we were visiting, the Nickelodeon Kids Awards were filming.
 Of course, we couldn’t get in – you have to have an invite long before the filming.

 The park has three distinct sections: Upper Lot; Lower Lot and the Studio Tour.
-I recommend that you start with the tour to get acquainted with the park and to see the main reason for its existence: Making movies.
+I recommend that you start with the tour to get acquainted with the park and to see the main reason for its existence: Making movies and TV shows.

-You ride a tram from the upper lot and start driving down the hill to the various locations in the back lot.
+You ride a tram and start driving down the hill to the various locations in the back lot.
 The back lot is where the actual filming happens.
 The back lot experienced a large and destructive fire in 2008 that left many buildings burned to the ground but soon was rebuilt and modernized.